One of the more dazzling floats in the West Indian Parade over the Labor Day Weekend

 Leaving Nolan Park you head to the South Battery, where there is an active school and it leads to one of the three piers on the island.
 To the north of this is the Parade Ground where they were setting up for one of the summer movies that was going to be shown on the lawn with the last one being in mid-September.

 We walked along the Yankee Pier on the southern part of the island and looked over the views from Brooklyn, which are not that exciting and then walked to Liggett Terrace to cool down and grab some lunch.
+Before we got there, I stopped at the South Battery Building but there was not much to see there.

 On the weekends in the warmer weather is there are a lot of food trucks on this side of the island and we stopped at Fauzia Jamaican Food truck stand right near the building for some Jerk Chicken sandwiches.
 This was an experience.
 I felt like I was sitting in a little restaurant in Kingston.
 They had the tables set up just so with colorful chairs and decorations and they were playing music by Luciano, a well-known singer from Jamaica.

 The food at Fauzia’s is really good.
-Their Jerk Chicken sandwich ($8.00) has some kick to it and when you add their hot sauce, it ‘sets fire’ in your stomach.
+Their Jerk Chicken Gyro sandwich ($14.99) has some kick to it and when you add their hot sauce, it ‘sets fire’ in your stomach.
 The sandwiches are a rather large so be prepared to have an appetite.
 The ladies are really nice and engaging to talk to and bring a warm island hospitality to the dining experience.

 After lunch, we sat by the fountains near the building and I amused a bunch of ten-year old’s by taking off my shoes and socks and walking around the shooting fountains.
 The temperature had hit 98 degrees and was really humid and I could not take the heat.
 So, I splashed around the fountain.
 The jumping and shooting of the fountains felt really good on my legs and feet and my cousin could not stop laughing.
+Even in the late Spring of 2024, the island gets very hot even with the harbor breezes.

 The rest of the afternoon we explored the southern part of the island which is all landfill (from building the first subway system in the City and the island grew an additional 150 acres).
 Once you leave Liggett Terrance, you follow the paths to the southern (or western) part of the island which is all divided up park land by a series of paths.